-The science and engineering library moved to the new Seeley G. Mudd Library and became the principle library of north campus.
+The science and engineering library moved to the new Seeley G. Mudd Library and became the principal library of north campus.

 Following the death of Charles Deering McCormick (grandson of Charles Deering), his wife Nancy endowed and named the Charles Deering McCormick Library of Special Collections, now home to all rare books and artifacts in the library’s collection.

 The library opened the Oak Grove Library Center, an offsite shelving facility that holds low-circulation books, journals and other materials in a climate-controlled environment.
 It is the most recent and perhaps final salvo in the struggle to find an answer to the eternal quest for adequate space.

 In 2012, the front-facing doors of Deering Library were reopened to the public.